Doğu Perinçek

 Doğu Perinçek ([doːu peɾinˈtʃek]; born 17 June 1942) is a Turkish politician, doctor of law and former communist revolutionary who has been chairman of the left-wing nationalist Patriotic Party since 2015.
 He was also a member of the Talat Pasha Committee, an organization that denies the Armenian genocide.
-Politically, he favors close relations with China and is strongly anti-American.
+Politically, he is a Eurasianist who favors closer relations with China and Russia, and is one of the most anti-American politicians in Turkey.

 Background and personal life

 Doğu Perinçek was born in Gaziantep in 1942 to Sadık Perinçek of Apçağa, Kemaliye, and Lebibe Olcaytu of Balaban, Darende.
 Sadık Perinçek was the Deputy Chief Prosecutor of the Supreme Court and a parliamentary deputy of the Justice Party (AP), the predecessor of the True Path Party (DYP).
 Perinçek attended Ankara Sarar primary school, Atatürk Lycee, and Bahçelievler Deneme high school.
 He interrupted his university education to study German at the Goethe Institute in Germany, going on to finish Ankara University's Law faculty, and working as an assistant lecturer in public law.
 He then completed a doctorate at the Otto-Suhr-Institut in Germany.

 Prior to his detention as part of the Ergenekon case, Perinçek resided in Gayrettepe, Istanbul with his wife Şule Perinçek.
 They have two daughters, Zeynep and Kiraz, and two sons, Can and Mehmet Bora, who is a historian.